Going soft during sex can be devastating to your relationship. Found out why this is happening and how you can fix it.

 Psychological reasons are often the most common triggers of going soft during sex.

-Fortunately, performance anxiety will usually go away the more you get to know someone.
+Fortunately, sexual performance anxiety will usually go away the more you get to know someone.

 Foreplay is a great way to slow things down a bit.
 By focusing on their pleasure, you can give yourself a few minutes to get ready.